 Modern Swordplay for fun and profit

-Welcome to Flash Pulp, episode three hundred and fifty-nine.
+Welcome to Flash Pulp, episode four hundred.

 Flash Pulp is an experiment in broadcasting fresh pulp stories in the modern age – three to ten minutes of fiction brought to you Monday, Wednesday and Friday evenings.

 Tonight, Thomas Blackhall – master frontiersman, student of the occult, and grieving husband – completes his tale regarding the beginning of the end, and the woman who stole his wife’s cadaver.

 Understanding: a Blackhall Tale, Part 3 – The Hag